Learning to Defer to Multiple Experts: Consistent Surrogate Losses, Confidence Calibration, and Conformal Ensembles: INTRODUCTION

 \section{INTRODUCTION}

 Solving complex problems often requires the involvement of multiple experts \citep{fay2006getting}.
 These experts may have non-overlapping specialties, such as in a large construction project that requires the advice of engineers, architects, geologists, lawyers, etc. Or perhaps the difficulty of the task requires multiple opinions, as when a team of doctors consults on a difficult medical diagnosis.
-Thus, modern \textit{hybrid intelligent} (HI) systems \citep{kamar2016directions, dellermann2019hybrid, akata2020research}---so called because they combine computational models with human decision makers---need to support the participation of multiple experts.
+Thus, modern \textit{hybrid intelligent} (HI) systems \citep{kamar2016directions, dellermann2019hybrid, akata2020research}---so called because they combine computational and human decision making---need to support the participation of multiple experts.

 \textit{Learning to defer} (L2D) \citep{10.5555/3327345.3327513} presents an elegant framework for implementing HI systems.
 A \textit{rejector} model acts as a meta-classifier, predicting whether the downstream classifier or human is more likely to make the correct decision for a given input.
 Yet existing L2D frameworks do not obviously accommodate additional experts.
 For instance, the rejector's job becomes more challenging when there are multiple experts.
 It has two decisions to make: \emph{when} to defer and \emph{to which} expert.
 The latter decision is equally important, and thus verifying that the rejector can accurately monitor expert quality is essential for safe and effective deployment.